python-hyper/h11/docs/source/index.rst

 h11: A pure-Python HTTP/1.1 protocol library
 ============================================

-h11 is a HTTP/1.1 protocol library written in Python, heavily inspired by `hyper-h2 <https://hyper-h2.readthedocs.io/>`_.
+h11 is an HTTP/1.1 protocol library written in Python, heavily inspired by `hyper-h2 <https://hyper-h2.readthedocs.io/>`_.

 h11's goal is to be a simple, robust, complete, and non-hacky